VictorRandomCode/zcpm/README.md

 work, and very little CP/M software needs CP/M 3 anyway.

 The terminal translation code allows a CP/M binary which targets a VT100 "ANSI" terminal to work on any host system which is supported by ncurses.
-This translation is a work in progress...
+Televideo support is a work in progress.

-Longer term, I hope to include a graphical debugger with integrated console using Qt.
-My earlier `xcpm` implementation had this, I'd like to revisit this with `zcpm`.
+Longer term plans include a graphical debugger with integrated console using Qt.
+The earlier `xcpm` implementation had this, I'd like to revisit this with `zcpm`.

 Building